Mexican Federal Highway

-High speed with restricted-access roads
+High speed, limited-access expressways

-Restricted-access roads, known as autopistas or carreteras de cobro, are limited-access expressways with controlled points of access interchanges.
-Access to these roads is generally prohibited for pedestrians and animal-drawn vehicles, as fences are located at the side of the road for most of the length.
+High-speed expressways, known as autopistas or carreteras de cobro, are limited-access toll roads with controlled interchanges.
+Access to these roads is generally prohibited for pedestrians and animal-drawn vehicles, and fences are located at the side of the road for most of the length.
 Autopistas are highways with four or more defined lanes.
-Supercarreteras are always two-lane highways and are most commonly found in mountainous areas.
+Supercarreteras are toll roads with only two lanes, and they are found in mountainous areas.
+These tolled expressways typically have a corresponding non-limited-access road adjacent to them as a free alternative.
+In this system, the tolled road is signified by the word Cuota (toll), and the free road by the word Libre (free).
 The maximum speed limit is normally 110 km/h for cars and 95 km/h for buses and trucks.
 In some cases, the maximum speed can be 120 km/h.